Articles & Bylaws

 Good and Welfare/Question and Answer

-During the regular academic year, the Senate shall meet on the second Thursday in each month at 3:10 p.m., except that ECOS may change the regular meeting time to accommodate a legal holiday or other exigent circumstances.
+The Senate shall meet one Thursday a month at 3:00 p.m.
+ECOS will set and publish the meeting schedule for the next academic year by the end of the prior spring semester.
+ECOS may change the regular meeting time to accommodate a legal holiday or other exigent circumstances.
 If a change in this schedule is necessary, the Chair shall so inform each member of the Senate in writing or by e-mail at least one week prior to the date of a canceled or rescheduled meeting, whichever is earlier.

 The President or the Chair of the Senate may call a special meeting when necessary.